Documentation

 func NewEncoder ¶

-NewEncoder returns a new Encoder struct with default values
+NewEncoder returns a new Encoder with the default configuration.

 func NewEncoderWithConfig ¶ added in v1.1.0